 Once funding is in hand and fencing erected, we will start replanting in earnest!
 Projects will include seeding the Meadow and tending to the riparian corridor along Scheckler's Brook, the stream that runs into (and out of) Sugar Pond, plus creating a demonstration site along Edgewood Avenue.
-We continue to remove invasive shrubs and trees, which needs to get done before we fence.
+We continue to remove invasive shrubs and trees, which need to be addressed before we fence.

 How do you plant a tree?
 Click here for useful tips.

-Learn how we built our tree guards with Pinar O'Flaherty
+Learn how we built tree cages with Pinar O'Flaherty

 Planting Pilot, Spring 2021